okta/terraform-provider-oktapam/docs/data-sources/ad_user_sync_task_settings_id_list.md

 ### Required

-- `connection_id` (String) The id of an ASA AD Connection.
-Results are returned for only this Connection.
+- `connection_id` (String) If defined, results only include resources associated with the specified AD Connection.

 ### Optional

-- `status` (String) If a value is provided, includes ASA user sync task settings with specified status.
-Valid statuses are `ACTIVE` and `INACTIVE`.
+- `status` (String) If defined, results only include user sync jobs with the specified status.
+Possible values: `ACTIVE` and `INACTIVE`.

 ### Read-Only